Mahir101/Rafka/README.md

 **A High-Performance Distributed Message Broker Built in Rust**

-kRafka is a blazing-fast, experimental distributed asynchronous message broker inspired by Apache Kafka.
+Rafka is a blazing-fast, experimental distributed asynchronous message broker inspired by Apache Kafka.
 Built with Rust and leveraging Tokio's async runtime, it delivers exceptional performance through its peer-to-peer mesh architecture and custom in-memory database for unparalleled scalability and low-latency message processing.

 ## 🚀 Key Features